 05 of 05

 To repair the line, you'll need to cut away the damaged section.
 Many of the popular sprinkler kits use a flexible polyline.
 Take this to the home center to purchase the correct repair materials.
 You should be able to find a replacement line, along with brass or plastic adapters to connect the replacement to the existing line.
+(You'll need the proper tools and clamps to complete this task.
+Be sure to pick them up at your local supplier before beginning.)

+Be safe!
 Before digging, always call 811.
 This free utilities locating service will mark utility lines.